codlocker/CodeMate/README.md

 This add-on for **Firefox** is basically a tool for reading the popular coding posts on geeksforgeeks.
 The aim is to build this as a handbook for coders to useand not just limited to GeeksForGeeks.

-- New release Version 1.1
+- Current  release Version 1.2

 - Updated UI and Bug Fixes related to element positioning